 Position papers are the most commonly published advocacy document.
 Position papers address specific issues within a particular area of business and are used to present a detailed argument or stance.
-The prevalence of position papers demonstrate that many EBOs prioritise targeted advocacy on specific issues relevant to their members.
+The prevalence of position papers demonstrates that many EBOs prioritise targeted advocacy on specific issues relevant to their members.

 14 EBOs surveyed publish White Books, a more comprehensive document that covers various topics relevant to the business community and provides a more holistic view of the business environment.
 White Book Industry Inclusion A significant portion of EBOs prefers to cover all industry sectors in their White Books, providing a broad and inclusive approach to advocacy.
 However, a notable number of EBOs also focus on specific industries or topics, allowing for more detailed and targeted advocacy.
 The choice of focus is often influenced by the local economic situation and prevailing policy priorities, highlighting the importance of context-sensitive advocacy strategies.

+CODESP

+EBOs with Flagship Events

+Letters to Government Institutions

+EU Business Climate Report

+Doing Business Guid ebook

-EBOs with Flagship Events Roughly 82% of EBOs surveyed host a flagship event.
-This overwhelming presence of flagship events suggests their importance and prevalence within the activities of EBOs, highlighting their role as key organisational components of strategies for engagement, networking, and knowledge dissemination.
+Roughly 82% of EBOs surveyed host a flagship event.
+This overwhelming presence of flagship events suggests their importance and prevalence within the activities of EBOs, highlighting their role as key components of organisational strategies for engagement, networking, and knowledge dissemination.
 Flagship events can serve as a focal point for raising awareness around key issues, promoting collaboration and enhancing the visibility of the EBO.

-Advocacy Sectors That Flagship Events Focus On 13 Sustainability is the most common theme of EBO flagship events.
+Advocacy Sectors That Flagship Events Focus On

+Sustainability is the most common theme of EBO flagship events.
 This demonstrates the growing awareness and importance of sustainable business practices.
 EBOs demonstrate a diverse range of advocacy sector focuses during their flagship events, reflecting the multifaceted nature of contemporary business challenges and opportunities.

-ENGAGEMENT WITH EU STAKEHOLDERS AND PROJECTS Advocacy Areas of Interest in Global Gateway Sectors

-Climate and energy is the most popular advocacy area among EBOs, indicating a strong interest in furthering EU sustainability targets and an increasing awareness of the importance of sustainable development, policies that promote environmental stewardship and clean energy solutions.
+ENGAGEMENT WITH EU STAKEHOLDERS AND PROJECTS Advocacy Areas of Interest in Global Gateway Sectors Climate and energy is the most popular advocacy area among EBOs, indicating a strong interest in furthering EU sustainability targets and an increasing awareness of the importance of sustainable development, policies that promote environmental stewardship and clean energy solutions.